-Midwives can now use a mobile phone to register expectant mothers, track their progress, know when they go into labour and make arrangements for attending the delivery.
+Health providers use a mobile phone to register expectant mothers, track their progress, know when they go into labour and make arrangements for attending the delivery.
 Mothers continue to receive support through the first six weeks of the newborn's life.

 Liga Inan recognises that a simple message can often make the biggest difference.

-As a result, many women find it difficult to get good advice and support to improve their chances of a having a safe pregnancy and healthy baby.
+As a result, many women find it difficult to get good advice and support to improve their chances of having a safe pregnancy and healthy baby.

 Reminders will encourage them to attend the four prenatal visits that are recommended for full coverage of services.

-Midwives can use local dialects to inform mothers about relevant local events, such as vaccination campaigns and mobile clinic schedules.
+Health providers can use local dialects to inform mothers about relevant local events, such as vaccination campaigns and mobile clinic schedules.

-Project managers will monitor the Liga Hau requests to find out about the issues that are of most concern to women.
+Project managers monitor the Liga Hau requests to find out about the issues that are of most concern to women.
 This means health providers can constantly improve the quality of information sent to pregnant women and better meet their needs.